Sebastien732/EDA_bookings_excel/README.md

 |reservation_status|	Indicates the status of the reservation (e.g., canceled, checked-in, no-show).
 (Categorical)
 |reservation_status_date|	Represents the date on which the reservation status was last updated.
 (Date)

+## Data Cleaning

+**Modifications:**

+arrival_date_month changed from text to numerical value
+addition column full_arrival_date
+addition column booking_date
+addition column total_stays_in_nights
+removal of decimal in values for the columns agent and company
+format change to ##,#0 for the values in column adr removal of all entries (716) with 0 nights stay and 0 adr